hernorusso/devify-magic/README.md

 `Swagger`: Go to http://localhost:3000/api#/ to explore the API docs

+## Technical decisions

+### Data relationship

+students:houses => many-one.
+I'll only keep house reference (foreign key) on each student.
+Whenever I would need all the students belonging to a house, I'll query the students controller with a `house-name` filter

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).